 • Control over physical movements (for example, inability to or difficulty with walking or standing without assistance);

 A person may appear to be giving consent but may not have the capacity to do so.
 When determining whether a person has the capacity to provide consent, the College will consider whether a sober, reasonable person in the same position (as the respondent) knew or should have known whether the other party (complainant) could or could not consent to the sexual activity.
+It is important that anyone engaging in sexual activity be aware of the intoxication level of the other party before engaging in sexual activity.
+In general, sexual activity while under the influence of alcohol or other drugs poses a risk to all parties.
+If there is any doubt as to the level or extent of the other individual's intoxication, it is safest to forgo or cease any sexual contact or activity.
 Use of drugs or alcohol by the respondent is not a defense against allegations of sexual misconduct and does not diminish the personal accountability of the respondent.

 Consent cannot be assumed by: silence; lack of verbal or physical resistance or submission resulting from the use of force; a person’s manner of dress; or the existence of a prior or current relationship.
 When determining whether a person has provided consent for sexual activity, the College will consider whether a sober, reasonable person in the same position (as the respondent) knew or should have known whether the other party (complainant) consented to the sexual activity.